 \section{Conclusion and future directions}

-We considered transient voltage sources and how to rank them according to their usefulness.
-We took a so-called resource theory approach to define an inter-conversion hierarchy.
+We consider transient voltage sources and how to rank them according to their usefulness.
+We took a so-called resource theory approach to define an interconversion hierarchy.
 We defined a resource theory for transient voltage sources.
-(Table~\ref{table:nonlin} compares this with the well-known resource theory of entanglement.)
-We took power-preserving reversible operations, as well as the addition of ambient-temperature Gaussian noise as free inter-conversion operations.
-We gave three measures of usefulness that respect the inter-conversion hierarchy induced by the free operations, and show that some measures currently used do not respect it.
-One of our proposed measures, the unitDC, has the interpretation of how many 1V DC over 1s, $1\Omega$ internal resistance voltage sources can be distilled per source.
+We took power-preserving reversible operations, as well as the addition of ambient-temperature Gaussian noise as free interconversion operations.
+We gave three measures of usefulness that respect the interconversion hierarchy induced by the free operations, and show that some measures currently used do not respect it.
+One of our proposed measures, the unitdc, has the interpretation of how many $1$V dc over $1$s, $1\Omega$ internal resistance voltage sources can be distilled per source.
 The results show that noise that is not from the ambient temperature does carry value and specify how much so.

-We hope this measure may prove useful in comparing different voltage sources fairly and in guiding the optimisation of energy harvesting.
-The results suggest several directions for further development are likely to be fruitful: (i)the quantifiers can be applied to place value on a range of imperfect voltage sources, (ii) the approach can be developed further by extending the set of states (e.g.\ more rich noise models) and free operations (many more converting circuits should be possible), (iii) the choice of free operations to apply for a given conversion is an appealing application of machine learning techniques, leading to what may be called intelligent energy harvesting, (iv) the efficiency of energy harvesters can be quantified in terms of the amount by which they decrease the resource value of the original, e.g.\ mechanical source, by converting it into electrical output, (v) the law-of-large numbers approach taken here should more generally be replaced with single-shot approaches similar to what is being done in information theory and statistical mechanics, and the agent's risk-reward-profile should be taken into account when assigning value to a resource, and (vi) it will be interesting to apply the same approach to quantum coherent electronics.
+We hope this measure may prove useful in comparing different voltage sources fairly and in guiding the optimization of energy harvesting.
+The results suggest several directions for further development are likely to be fruitful: (i) the quantifiers can be applied to place value on a range of imperfect voltage sources, (ii) the approach can be developed further by extending the set of states (e.g.\ more rich noise models) and free operations (many more converting circuits should be possible), (iii) the choice of free operations to apply for a given conversion is an appealing application of machine-learning techniques, leading to what may be called intelligent energy harvesting, (iv) the efficiency of energy harvesters can be quantified in terms of the amount by which they decrease the resource value of the original, e.g.\ mechanical source, by converting it into electrical output, (v) the law-of-large-numbers approach taken here should more generally be replaced with single-shot approaches similar to what is being done in information theory and statistical mechanics, and the agent's risk-reward profile should be taken into account when assigning value to a resource, and (vi) it will be interesting to apply the same approach to quantum coherent electronics.